 The Group continues to emphasise the importance of training to boost workforce awareness of modern slavery risks.
 A range of training courses are in place, tailored to different roles and the potential exposure to modern slavery risks.
 To address workforce risk, we have developed detailed training for our Site Managers and use toolbox talk sessions derived from GLAA materials for our site-based workforce (including sub-contractors).
 In addition, we have introduced specific training for our Commercial and Procurement teams to improve awareness of modern slavery risks within our supply chain.
-At the time of reporting 91% of commercial staff had undertaken modern slavery for procurement training within the past 24 months.
+At the time of reporting 87% of staff required to undertake modern slavery training had completed the course within the past 24 months.
 This is an on-going process with the training module now being attached to new members of staff as part of their Learner Management Programme, and existing staff to refresh every 2 years.
 Modern slavery is now a key section of our site managers' Essentials Induction Programme available to all site management staff as well as a stand-alone module remotely delivered training session for site teams.

-Steps taken in 2022
+Steps taken in 2023

-Within the year ending 31 December 2022, the Group took a number of actions to enhance its control environment in respect of modern slavery prevention:
+Within the year ending 31 December 2023, the Group took a number of actions to enhance its control environment in respect of modern slavery prevention: